ACM40960/project-heart-disease-prediction-models/README.md

 ## Furture Scope
 - Larger Datasets: Expanding datasets with diverse patient records.
 This can help to reduce the bias
 - Hybrid & Ensemble Models: Combining deep learning and machine learning approaches for higher accuracy.
-- Real-world Deployment: Using this as a web tool.
+- Real-world Deployment: Deploy it as a clinical web tool to help doctors priortize cases and make more informed decisions.

 ## References